23.6K

 ...
 'What?'
 I hear you cry.
 'There are no such other things!

-So, in Episode One, the Northern One talks about stories in an age where narratives no long end but roll into the next content output.
+So, to kick it off, Module One sees the Northern One exploring how stories work in an age where narratives no long end but instead roll into the next content output.

 In his usual fashion, he will self-deprecate his expertise in this area to the point where you'll think 'who the hell is this person', but essentially this opening episodes touches on the following points: